 We are especially proud of being able to help our veterans and firefighters.

 We want the best for the veterans living in our service area, and have been honored to serve them in gratitude for how they have served all Americans.
 This year we sponsored an Honor Flight, inviting customers to nominate veterans to travel to our nation’s capital.
 While in Washington D.C., veterans were given the opportunity to visit memorials honoring their service and sacrifice.
 We also power and sponsor the Central Utah Veterans Home, among other initiatives.

 Meanwhile, during the fires of 2018, SESD workers cut brush around poles powering water wells, preventing them from being destroyed by fire and ensuring that water was available to extinguish the flames.
 This helped save up to 30 homes and forged an even more symbiotic relationship between SESD and fire departments — which keeps our community safer.

 Although we have served the area for more than a century, SESD was created by the Utah State Legislature in 1985, and we remain the only Electric Service District in Utah.

-Each of our seven districts is represented by an elected or appointed trustee, and we are a member of the Utah Association of Special Districts (UASD), South Utah Valley Power Systems (SUVPS), Intermountain Power Superintendents Association (IPSA), Utah Associated Municipal Power Systems (UAMPS), Colorado River Energy Distributors Association (CREDA), and the American Public Power Association (APPA).
+Each of our seven service areas are represented by an elected or appointed trustee.
+We are a member of the Utah Association of Special Districts (UASD), South Utah Valley Power Systems (SUVPS), Intermountain Power Superintendents Association (IPSA), Utah Associated Municipal Power Systems (UAMPS), Colorado River Energy Distributors Association (CREDA), and the American Public Power Association (APPA).

 Recent Issues Facing SESD